2018 Medicare Supplement Plans – Medigap Plans

 - Average Pennsylvania premium: $163

 - Average Colorado premium: $181

 Judging by the past trend of small yearly price increases, it might also be reasonable to expect a modest rate increase in future years.
-Also, in 2018 Medicare supplement rates continue to vary by location, plan level, and sometimes, health and age.
+Also, in 2018 Medicare supplement plan rates continue to vary by location, plan level, and sometimes, health and age.
 Even within the same state and city, rates can vary by the company for the same Medicare supplement plan level.

 When choosing a new plan, people tend to select the cheapest of the highly rated insurers.
 However, those who already have coverage may not be quick to switch to another company just to save a few dollars if they are already satisfied with their benefits and service.
-Finding the right Medicare supplement plan in any local area may also consist of researching a company’s reputation for paying claims and handling customer service issues.
+Finding the right Medicare supplement plan for 2018 in any local area may also consist of researching a company’s reputation for paying claims and handling customer service issues.

 How Does Healthcare Reform Change Medigap Plans in 2018?